nandanntm/Prime-Number-Multiplication/README.md

 Prime-Number-Multiplication-Table
 Display first 10 prime number multiplication table

-Time Complexity Scale: To perform the prime number multiplication multiplication table requires O(n^2) time.
+Time Complexity Scale: To perform the prime number multiplication table requires O(n^2) time.

 To setup in system for the project: